Skip to content

 ‘Their meat will not reach Allah, nor will their blood, but what reaches Him is piety from you.’
 (Qur’an 22:37)

 Donate your Qurbani with Al-Wahab Foundation so that the less privileged can also celebrate the blessings of Eid.
-Read more about our Qurbani 2023 plans and donate here.
+Read more about our Qurbani appeal and donate here.